Freedom of the Seas vs Navigator of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Freedom of the Seas has 19 different dining options like Chops Grille, Sorrento's Pizza, and Giovanni's Italian Kitchen & Wine Bar.
-Of those options, 10 are complementary, or included with your cruise fare.
-The other 9 options have an additional fee.
+The Freedom of the Seas has fourteen different dining options like Chops Grille, Cafe Promenade, and Playmakers.
+Of those options, ten are complementary, or included with your cruise fare.
+The other nine options have an additional fee.

-The Navigator of the Seas has 1 fewer dining venues.
-Some of its popular venues are Playmakers, Hooked Seafood, and Johnny Rockets Express.
-9 of these restaurants are complementary and the other 9 have an additional fee.
+The Navigator of the Seas has two fewer dining venues.
+Some of its popular venues are El Loco Fresh, Johnny Rockets Express, and Hooked Seafood. nine of these restaurants are complementary and the other nine have an additional fee.

 Restaurants on Royal Caribbean Freedom of the Seas & Navigator of the Seas